mendix/docs/content/en/docs/appstore/modules/oidc.md

 ### 8.3 Using Deep Links

 {{% alert color="warning" %}}
-The OIDC module version 3.0.0 and above does not support the DeepLink module, as it has been deprecated from Studio Pro 10.6.0.
-It is replaced by [page URLs](/refguide/page-properties/#url) and [microflow URLs](/refguide/microflow/#url).
+The deep link module has been deprecated from Studio Pro 10.6 and replaced by [page URLs](/refguide/page-properties/#url) and [microflow URLs](/refguide/microflow/#url).
 For instructions on migrating to page and microflow URLs, see the [Using Page and Microflow URLs with OIDC SSO](#page-microflow-url) section below.
 {{% /alert %}}